 The way your walk says a lot about your health, and you should pay attention to it to avoid having problems in the future.

 Maybe the person you see is rushing because they’re having an emergency.
-On the flip side, maybe you’re behind a teenager walking with their shoulders hunched and you think they have self-esteem problems.
+On the flip side, maybe you’re behind a teenager walking with their shoulders hunched.
+Then, it may seem like they have self-esteem problems.

-If seen from another angle, however, maybe that teenager is just typing on their smartphone while they walk.
+If you look from another angle, however, maybe that teenager is just typing on their smartphone while they walk.

 Depending on the point of view, the way you walk says a lot about what you do or who you are.

-In fact, it can tell you what’s happening on the inside.
-It may indicate anything from your risk of suffering from certain conditions to the phase of your menstrual cycle.
+In fact, it can tell you a lot about what’s happening on the inside.
+Believe it or not, it may indicate anything from your risk of suffering from certain conditions to the phase of your menstrual cycle.